NU-ACCESS/Registration-MA-XRF-HSI-cubes/README.md

-# Registration-MA-XRF-HSI-cubes# Registration of MA-XRF and HSI cubes
+# Registration of MA-XRF and HSI cubes
 ***

 The aim of this repository is to provide users with macros running in ImageJ (Fiji) in order to perform the registration of MA-XRF maps and hyperspectral imaging (HSI) datacubes. <br>